dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 First we'll update the home page to display the list of available pizza specials.
 The list of specials will be part of the state of the `Index` component.

-Add a `@functions` block to *Index.cshtml* with a list field to keep track of the available specials:
+Add a `@functions` block to *Index.razor* with a list field to keep track of the available specials:

 ```csharp
 @functions {